On the concentration distribution in turbulent thermals: Qualitative description of a turbulent thermal

 A buoyant thermal is composed of a head, containing most of the initial buoyant fluid, followed by a turbulent wake.
 The head has an ellipsoidal shape flattened in the vertical direction.
 It consists of a vortex ring, the so-called cores of the thermal, and a peripheral region where the surrounding fluid is entrained in the thermal.
 The regions with high values of concentration are the undiluted cores \citep{bcj1988,rk2010}.

 Although turbulent thermal structures are qualitatively well-defined, tracking their position, shape, and contour may be quantitatively challenging.
 In a miscible thermal, the entrainment of the surrounding fluid and the diffusion of buoyant fluid complicate the definition of its contour.
-Previous works implemented various methods, from an ellipsoidal shape defined by the horizontal and vertical average of the buoyancy field \citep{zlla2013,lj2019}, to more sophisticated methods \citep{rc2015,mjl2020}.
+Previous works implemented various methods, from an ellipsoidal shape defined by the horizontal and vertical average of the buoyancy field \citep{zlla2013} or using the velocity field \citep{rc2015,lj2019,mjl2020}.
 Overall, the envelope of the thermal depends on a threshold value of the buoyancy field (temperature, concentration, or density).

-Figures~\ref{fig:anatomy_exp} and \ref{fig:anatomy_sim} show the effect of the definition of the boundary of the thermal on its spatial extent and the concentration distribution.
-We investigate two different ways of defining the limits of the thermal: a tight threshold corresponding to a concentration equal to a fixed fraction $0.5$ of $\langle c\rangle$, the average of $c$ within the thermal defined by the mask, and a loose definition of the thermal limit corresponding to the same threshold with a dilation operation using the morphological structuring element.
+Figs.~\ref{fig:anatomy_exp} and \ref{fig:anatomy_sim} show the effect of the definition of the boundary of the thermal on its spatial extent and the concentration distribution.
+We investigate two different ways of defining the limits of the thermal: a tight threshold corresponding to a concentration equal to a fixed fraction $0.5$ of $\langle c\rangle$, the average of $c$ within the thermal defined by the mask, and a loose definition of the thermal limit corresponding to the same threshold with a dilation operation using the nearest neighbors.
 The threshold value is the same for all experiments and simulations; it is constant in terms of the value of $c/\langle c \rangle$, but time-dependent in terms of $c$.
 The reasons for this choice are explained in section \ref{subsec:PDFconcentration}.
 Both masks include concentration values of the head, cores, and wakes of the thermal.
+The wake is qualitatively determined by the material left behind the buoyant thermal by detrainement.
+In a turbulent thermal, detrainement is very sensitive to the Reynolds number \citep{lj2019}, up to 10\% of its initial volume for $Re > 10^4$.
+We split the mask for a tight threshold, into two parts (by a given $z/D$): the head of thermal and the wake to identify their respective PDFs.
+We also qualitatively define the cores by using the extreme values with the criteria $c/c_0> (60\%\,\text{of}\, max(c/c_0))$ that here correspond to a changing slope in the PDF of $c/c_0$ (Fig.~\ref{fig:anatomy_exp}c).